MayukhmalaJana/NSCT-DCT-based-Fourier-Analysis-for-Fusion-of-Multimodal-Images/README.md

    **Usage :**

-          This is the main code for running the fusion methodology, please download other functions and dataset to run this main file properly.
+          This is the main code for running the fusion methodology, please download other functions and datasets to run this main file properly.

+           For main image fusion use: Main_Fusion.m

+          For example purpose, two image data has been given, one coloured another grayscale.
+          Please download your own datasets to fuse in Main_Fusion.m file

   # Citing this work